| The

 a decision that would alter my life irrevocably I chose not

 to receive a transfusion.
+After

 several days in the hospital, I finally received permission